lelechen63/csc577_tutorials/README.md

 # csc577 tutorials
-This is a tutorial page for csc 577.
+This is a tutorial page for CSC 577.
 The course page is https://www.cs.rochester.edu/~cxu22/t/577F19/.
-This tutorial is devided into tow parts:
+This tutorial is divided into two parts:
-- 1) Google cloud GPU computing engine tutorial
+-  Google cloud GPU computing engine tutorial
     - How to start with google cloud.
-    - How to access google cloud gpu computing engine
+    - How to access the google cloud GPU computing engine.
     - How to use conda to create your working environment.
     - How to use [screen](https://help.ubuntu.com/community/Screen)  to run your code.

-- 2) Pytorch tutorial, which including code explaination.
+- Pytorch tutorial, which including code explanation.
-  - Pix2Pix code explaination and how to extend GAN to conditional GAN.
+  - Pix2Pix code explanation(including how to extend GAN to conditional GAN).
-    - How to compose dataloader.
+    - How to compose data loader.
-    - How to write network.
+    - How to write a network.
-    -  How to write train code.
+    -  How to write the training code.
-    -  How to write test code.
+    -  How to write the testing code.

 #### Google Cloud Tutorial